EvanChisholm1/snake-1v1/README.md

-# An online player vs player snake game
+# A online player vs player snake game

 work in progress